Kavanaugh and Gorsuch defy Dem predictions with independent streak

 Yet even as Gorsuch replaced an openly conservative justice, he hasn’t made comments that would indicate he’s angling to effectively overturn Roe v.
 Wade.

-During confirmation hearings, Gorsuch issued a judicial defense of the abortion ruling, saying it set the precedent and assured that he accepts that it’s “the law of the land”
+During confirmation hearings, Gorsuch issued a judicial defense of the abortion ruling, saying it set the precedent and he accepts that it’s “the law of the land.”

 “Once a case is settled, that adds to the determinacy of law,” he said.
 “What was once a hotly contested issue is no longer a hotly contested issue.
 We move forward.”